DonKarlssonSan/hicetnunc-wiki/General.md

-## I have an idea for a new feature!
+## I have an idea for a new feature or an improvement!
 Where can I submit it?
 You can submit your feature [here](https://hicetnunc.featureupvote.com/) and the community will be able to vote on it.
 Please only submit your feature if it is not already on the list.
 The official way to submit features to the developers is on the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues).
 There is also the #feature-requests and #suggestions channel in the [Discord](https://discord.gg/9qkgRsqa).

 ## What is this 2.5% fee?